Essays On Vietnam War

 The Vietnam War which started in 1963 lasted for 10 years.
 The origin of this place went back to the early 19th century when it was a colony of the French.
 The French rule in Vietnam was extremely harsh and unpopular.
 During the Second World War, when the French lost to the Germans, Vietnam became […]

-“Our deaths are not ours they are yours; they will mean what you make them. ”—Regret to Inform “The terrible price of that nobility is one that nobody should have to pay”—Barbara Sonneborn In 1968, the director Barbara Sonneborn was informed that her husband, Jeff Gurvitz, had been killed in a mortar attack in Vietnam. […]
+“Our deaths are not ours they are yours; they will mean what you make them.”—Regret to Inform “The terrible price of that nobility is one that nobody should have to pay”—Barbara Sonneborn On her 24th birthday in 1968, Barbara Sonneborn, the director, received a telegram informing her that her husband, Jeff Gurvitz, had been killed […]

 There were many differences between the fighting tactics of Vietnam and the USA.
 One of the factors that made Vietnam the stronger side, despite being technologically backward, was their tactics.
 These were based on a 2000-year-old war strategy book, which proved that old tactics could beat brand new technology.
 Giap was the military leader for […]